aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Angular.md

 ### Introduction

-After creating and downloading your project, follow the steps below to run your application.
+The easiest way of starting a new project using ABP with **ASP.NET Core** and with **Angular** is to create a template on the [templates page](/Templates).
+After creating and downloading your project, follow the below steps to run your application.

 ### ASP.NET Core Application